 CBD oil can be taken by placing a few drops under the tongue.
 This is one of the most effective and fast-acting delivery methods as it allows the CBD to be absorbed very quickly through the small capillaries and tissues under the tongue.

-Another effective method of consuming CBD is through ingestion, either by adding drops of CBD oil to food or drinks, or buying edible products which are already CBD infused, such as gummies and lollipops, or pre-prepared beverages.
-Not only is this a pleasant way of taking CBD, it also helps to track and control dosages.
+Another effective method of consuming CBD is through ingestion, either by adding drops of CBD oil to food or drinks or buying edible products which are already CBD infused, such as gummies and lollipops, or pre-prepared beverages.
+Not only is this a pleasant way of taking CBD, but it also helps to track and control dosages.

 CBD can also be topically applied, typically mixed into creams or balms and absorbed through the skin.
 This is an easy application method and most effective in treating acne, sore muscles, arthritis, or migraines.